 Besides test waivers, vehicle owners may be eligible for a repair waiver as well as certain types of extensions if their vehicle is not already exempt.
 Check out the Ohio EPA’s Waivers, Extensions, and Exemptions page for more information.

 Low Income?
 Apply for the Ohio Hardship Extension

-- The vehicle’s registration, A copy of the vehicle’s Ohio title, or the vehicle’s notice for Application for Renewal Registration by Mail
+- The vehicle’s registration, A copy of the vehicle’s Ohio title, or the vehicle’s notice of Application for Renewal Registration by Mail

 - A copy of the VIR from the vehicle’s failed inspection

 *Repairs must be itemized and on the repair facility’s letterhead.
-Letter must also be dated within 60 days of the Hardship Extension application.
-The estimate may include expenses for parts or services, and diagnostic fees.
+The letter must also be dated within 60 days of the Hardship Extension application.
+The estimate may include expenses for parts or services and diagnostic fees.
 The estimate must have the vehicle owner’s name and address, the Vehicle Identification Number (VIN), and the vehicle’s license plate number.

 Moved to Ohio – Smog Check Requirements

 New Residents to Ohio that moved to one of the Ohio counties that require smog checks, must get their vehicle to pass a check when getting their vehicle registered for the first time in the state.
 The Ohio BMV provides a couple of options for new residents to comply with Ohio’s emissions testing requirements: